matt-writes-code/investment-banking/src/md/financial-markets.md

 **Basis points** | _Bips_ or _bps_ are equivalent to 0.01%.
 An decrease of 5 _bips_ from 3.05% of interest rates brings it to a new 3.00%.

-**Margin call** | A margin call is made when an investor's required minimum holdings in a margin account fall below a threshold.
-In margin investments, an investor borrows money to magnify his profits.
-But when the prices of his investments fall, the broker (borrower) can make a margin call without consulting the investor to sell the investment to bring the account back up to the minumum requirement.
+**Trade date** | The date the order is executed.

+**Settlement date** | The date the buyer must pay the seller.
+The security bought is transferred from the seller to the buyer.
+This date marks the legal ownership of the new owner.

+- T+1: If the trade date is on Monday, the settlement date is on Tuesday.
+- T+2: If the trade date is on Monday, the settlement date is on Wednesday.
+- T+3: If the trade date is on Thursday and Friday is a public holiday, the settlement date is on the following Wednesday.

 **Market order** | A market order is an instruction an investor gives a broker to buy or sell a security at the best possible price.
 The investor trusts the broker to act in his best interest.
 This order is best used in high volatility markets.

 **Limit order** | A limit order is an instruction an investor gives a broker to buy or sell a security at a target price.
 Investors may have a goal in mind.
 They also have control over the price execution.

 **Stop order** | Stop orders are similar to limit orders, with the added sentiment of avoiding losses.
 It works for both buy and sell.
 A stop order to buy is placed if prices continue rising above a certain threshold.
 A stop order to sell is placed if prices fall below a certain level to avoid losses.

+**Margin call** | A margin call is made when an investor's required minimum holdings in a margin account fall below a threshold.
+In margin investments, an investor borrows money to magnify his profits.
+But when the prices of his investments fall, the broker (borrower) can make a margin call without consulting the investor to sell the investment to bring the account back up to the minumum requirement.

 ## Capital markets